RAvdek/legendrian_links/README.md

 Computing augmentations of DGAs with large numbers of generators can take hours or be impossible due to memory constraints.
 Even computing gradings for DGAs can be time consuming.

-Run the following code from inside the `main/` folder to setup the `PlatDiagram` object:
+Run the following code from inside the `main/` folder to setup the `PlatDiagram` object for a (5, 2) knot:
 ```
 $ python
 >>> import legendrian_links as ll